-For accidents on or after January 1, 1998, the following guidelines apply:
+For accidents on or after January 1, 1998

 The worker may object to undergoing the examination, or to its nature and extent.
 If the worker objects, the employer has up to 14 calendar days to ask for direction from the WSIB.

 Criteria for WSIB involvement